effekseer/EffekseerForGodot4/Docs/source/en/introduction.md

 ![](../img/Godot_effekseer.png)

-## Welcome to EffekseerForGodot
+## Welcome to EffekseerForGodot4
-This is the EffekseerForGodot documentation.
+This is the EffekseerForGodot4 documentation.
 Learn about the Effekseer plugin for Godot Engine.
 By deploying this plugin into your Godot project, you can play effects created with Effekseer on your Godot Engine.